Florida Restrictions on a Rent to Own Contract

-Under a rent to own contract, the person or business collecting rental payments from you is called the lessor.
-The person paying the rent is called the lessee.
+Under a rent to own agreement, the person or business collecting rental payments from you is called the "lessor."
+The person paying the rent is called the "lessee."

 The agreement must state all information clearly, using commonly understood words and phrases.
 It must be divided into sections with the topics clearly labeled.
 All amounts and percentages must be stated in numbers rather than words.
-Additional information may be included but it cannot contradict, detract from, or draw attention away from any disclosures required by law.
+Additional information may be included, but it can't contradict, detract from, or draw attention away from any disclosures the law requires.
+(Fla.
+Stat. § 559.9233 (2024).)

-Details That Must Be Included In Florida Rent to Own Contracts
+Details That Must Be Included In a Rent to Own Contract in Florida

-The following details must be included in Florida rent to own contracts:
+The following details must be included in a Florida rent to own contract:

 • name and business address of the lessor